Equity Market Update – May 2025

 Federal Reserve Policy

-On May 7, 2025, the Federal Reserve maintained the federal funds target range at 4.25% to 4.50% for the third consecutive meeting, citing persistent inflation and heightened economic uncertainty due to ongoing trade tensions and tariffs.
+On 7 May 2025, the Federal Reserve held the federal funds rate at 4.25%–4.50%.
+This was the third consecutive meeting without a change.
+The Fed cited persistent inflation and uncertainty from ongoing trade tensions.

 Economic Performance